Richest Politicians in Canada

 Former Prime Minister of Canada from 1984 to 1993, the Honorable Brian Mulroney leveraged his experience and contacts after his political career to build a fortune estimated at approximately 94 million dollars.
 From humble beginnings in Gaspesia, Mulroney was a business lawyer before entering politics.
 During his tenure as prime minister, he did not become wealthy through his public salary, but it was after leaving office that he truly accumulated his wealth.
 Brian Mulroney sat on the boards of numerous multinationals (such as mining company Barrick Gold, bank JP Morgan, or the firm Blackstone), where his board fees and stock allocations brought him millions.

-For example, it is estimated that he held shares in companies with a declared value of more than 90 million dollars in 2025.
-Added to this are his fees as an international speaker and strategic advisor, as well as his pensions and allowances as a former prime minister.
-At over 80 years old, Brian Mulroney remains one of the wealthiest former leaders in Canada, symbolizing the lucrative bridge that sometimes exists between high public office and the business world.
+This estimate should be read as a historical value at the time of his death, since Brian Mulroney died on February 29, 2024.
+At that point, he was estimated to have held company shares with a declared value of more than 90 million dollars, alongside past fees as an international speaker, strategic-advisory work, and his pensions and allowances as a former prime minister.
+His late-life estate made him one of the wealthiest former leaders in Canadian history, symbolizing the lucrative bridge that can exist between high public office and the business world.

 5th: Justin Trudeau – 125 million Canadian dollars

 Unlike many, he had capital from the start that he grew: Trudeau holds a portfolio of diversified investments, including real estate assets of approximately $50 million and stock market investments estimated at $20 million according to some sources.
-As prime minister, he receives an annual salary of $379,000, which is comfortable without being decisive relative to his total fortune.
+His prime-ministerial compensation sat in the high six figures; as an updated benchmark, the 2026 parliamentary allowance schedule lists C$435,400 for the prime minister (MP indemnity plus the prime minister allowance), comfortable but not decisive relative to his total fortune.
 Justin Trudeau also derived income from his memoirs and paid speaking engagements before coming to power.

-His atypical financial situation for a head of government fuels curiosity: he is sometimes cited among “the richest politicians in the world.”
-This has not prevented him from pursuing an active political career, while managing his wealth through trusts and financial advisors to avoid conflicts of interest.
+His atypical financial situation for a former head of government fuels curiosity: he is sometimes cited among “the richest politicians in the world.”
+After leaving the prime minister’s office, Trudeau retains a strong public profile while managing his wealth through trusts and financial advisors to avoid conflicts of interest.

 4th: Paul Martin – 300 million Canadian dollars